MB154/Fire-Detection-and-Localization/README.md

 To run the code use the FireD&L.ipynb
 To change the reference points or the email, you can use the UI in FireD&L.ipynb, make sure you have the Reference_Points.txt file in /yolov5 folder.
 If not found create an empty txt file with same name.
-Run the UI code and press open configutation then select the Reference_Points.txt Add, modify, delete the reference points and change the email.
+Run the UI code and press open configurtation then select the Reference_Points.txt Add, modify, delete the reference points and change the email.
 When done press save configuration.

-Run the inference code, --source: (0 for camera, or video path),  --weights path to yolov5 fire detection model weights; --data path to fire_config.yaml; --midas: (0 for  midas_v21_small_256 and 1 for dpt_beit_large_512) by default with including this parameter the the small model is used; --conf 0.29 (fire model confidence threshold); --half for using half precision floating point for the fire detection; --vid-stride 2 .
+Run the inference code, --source: (0 for camera, or video path),  --weights path to yolov5 fire detection model weights; --data path to fire_config.yaml; --midas: (0 for  midas_v21_small_256 and 1 for dpt_beit_large_512) by default without including this parameter the small MiDa model is used; --conf 0.29 (fire model confidence threshold); --half for using half precision floating point for the fire detection; --vid-stride 2 .
 Example: !python detect.py --source ../VidDemo.mp4 --weights ../models/best.pt --data ../fire_config.yaml --midas-model 0  --conf 0.29 --view-img  --half --vid-stride 2